-There are four debt and investment related treasury activity limits.
-The purpose of these are to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
+There are four debt and investment-related treasury activity limits.
+The purpose of these is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
 However, if these are set to be too restrictive, they will impair the opportunities to reduce costs or improve performance.
 The indicators are:

 - Upper limits on variable interest rate exposure.
 This identifies a maximum limit for variable interest rates based upon the debt position net of investments. - Upper limits on fixed interest rate exposure.
 This is similar to the previous indicator and covers a maximum limit on fixed interest rates. - Maturity structure of borrowing.
-These gross limits are set to reduce the Council's exposure to large, fixed rate sums falling due for refinancing, and are required for upper and lower limits.
+These gross limits are set to reduce the Council's exposure to large, fixed rate sums falling due for refinancing, and are required for upper and lower limits. - Total principal funds invested for periods longer than 365 days.